 Your new boss may have been brought in to make drastic changes, but improvements are unlikely to show straight away.
 “Don’t expect them to understand everything from the outset, like your last manager who was with the company for five years,” says Ben Batten, country general manager at recruiters Volt in Singapore.
 “It’s important to give them time to settle in, and not write them off early.
 You should also be conscious that they're probably looking for a new house, and waiting for their personal effects to arrive.”

 Share your local tips – and don’t confine them to professional advice.
 “In Singapore, this could be where the best chicken rice meal is, or the best place to get a taxi,” says Batten.
-“Most importantly, if you see your boss having difficulty communicating, offer tips on what may work better.
-I remember one of my first hires in Singapore doing just that, and it had major positive impact on my working experience.”
+“Most importantly, if you see your boss having difficulty communicating, offer tips on what may work better.”

-Local employees in Hong Kong tend to take directions without question, but Western managers sometimes expect to be challenged.
+Local employees in Hong Kong sometimes take directions without question, but Western managers often expect to be challenged.
 “Unless you speak up and share your opinions, you won’t be noticed and may be seen as lacking ambition,” says Chamberlain.
 “Conversely, don’t be sensitive to criticism from your manager.
 Know that Westerners generally speak their minds and they don’t necessarily mean it personally.”